 Stinging Nettle and Chamomile

-4. Companion plants to hide your marijuana plants
+4. Companion plants to hide your cannabis plants

-Finally, you can use companion plants as a great way to camouflage your marijuana plants and keep nosey neighbours away.
-We recommend these companion plants for growers who want to keep their marijuana garden a little bit more discrete.
+Finally, you can use companion plants as a great way to camouflage your cannabis plants and keep nosey neighbours away.
+We recommend these companion plants for growers who want to keep their cannabis garden a little bit more discrete.

 This plant isn’t just a great one for giving a better harvest, but it is also a good one for keeping people out of your garden.
 People don’t generally have a habit of getting close to nettles (because of their inclination towards stinging people of course), and so having them around your garden can keep other people out.

 This plant is a herb that grows to be quite tall and bushy, a great one to use as a perimeter around your garden.
 It is better used for a garden of smaller plants, and has a great flavour for your cannabis plants to pick up.